shadowspawn/forest-arborist/.github/CONTRIBUTING.md

 ## Pull Requests

-To be clear: I may not accept your pull request.
-I may change it significantly.
-If that is a problem, then open an issue to discuss your idea first!
+Pull Requests will be considered, but I may not accept your pull request, or I may change it significantly.
+Please open an issue to discuss your idea before requesting big changes.

 Code changes should follow the existing style.
 Lint and tests should pass: